 Our effective income tax rate was 31.7% for the year ended December 31, 2008 and 30.3% for the year ended December 31, 2007.
 The increase in tax rate is primarily attributable to several non-recurring items.
-First, we wrote off non-deductible goodwill related to the pharmaceutical product lines sold in the fourth quarter of 2008.
-Additionally, the increase in tax rate was impacted by certain non-recurring items that favorably impacted the tax rate for the year ended December 31, 2007, including the reduction of deferred tax liabilities due to a change in international tax rate and the recognition of state tax benefits resulting from the completion of an audit in 2007.
+We wrote off non-deductible goodwill related to the pharmaceutical product lines sold in the fourth quarter of 2008 and we recognized certain non-recurring items that favorably impacted the tax rate for the year ended December 31, 2007, including the reduction of deferred tax liabilities due to a change in international tax rate and the recognition of state tax benefits resulting from the completion of an audit in 2007.
 These unfavorable items were partly offset by tax benefits related to a reduction in international deferred tax liabilities in 2008 and the 2007 reduction of deferred tax assets due to changes in statutory income tax rates for jurisdictions in which we operate.